 The Edward Allworth Lifetime Service to the Profession Award recognizes extraordinary lifetime achievement in the field of Central Eurasian Studies, and is accompanied by a $1,000 monetary prize.
 The award is granted every year beginning in 2018, having previously been awarded once every two years.
+It is awarded during the CESS Annual Conference.

 Edward Allworth was the first recipient of the CESS Lifetime Service to the Field, awarded posthumously in 2016.
 Edward Allworth, a distinguished pioneer in Central Asian Studies, was founding director of both the Program on Soviet Nationality Problems (1970) and the Center for Central Asian Studies (1984) at the Harriman Institute.
 Beyond an impressive body of research and scholarly accomplishments, Professor Allworth was widely known for his infectious enthusiasm for Central Asian studies and his dedication to students.
 An obituary of Professor Allworth by the Harriman Institute can be found here.